The Test Sample

-Another common cause of elevated prolactin levels is a prolactinoma, a prolactin-producing tumor of the pituitary gland.
-Prolactinomas are the most common type of pituitary tumor and are usually benign.
+A common cause of an abnormally elevated prolactin level is a prolactinoma, a tumor of the pituitary gland that causes excess production of prolactin.
+Prolactinoma is the most common type of pituitary tumor and is usually benign.
 They develop more frequently in women but are also found in men.
-Problems resulting from them can arise both from the unintended effects of excess prolactin, such as milk production in the non-pregnant woman (and rarely, man) and from the size and location of the tumor.
+Problems resulting from them can arise both from the unintended effects of excess prolactin, such as milk production in a woman who is not pregnant or nursing and, rarely, in a man (galactorrhea) and from the size and location of the tumor.

 If the anterior pituitary gland and/or the tumor enlarge significantly, it can put pressure on the optic nerve, causing headaches and visual disturbances, and it can interfere with the other hormones that the pituitary gland produces.
-In women, prolactinomas can cause infertility and irregularities in menstruation; in men, these tumors can cause a gradual loss in sexual function and libido.
-If left untreated, prolactinomas may eventually damage the tissues around them.
+In women, prolactinomas can cause infertility and irregularities in menstruation while in men, these tumors can cause a gradual loss in sexual function and libido.
+If left untreated, prolactinomas may eventually damage the surrounding tissues.

 How is the sample collected for testing?